osherjacobs/LabWork_Findings/vector8_asr_corrected.md

 There is a school of thought that assumed breach scenarios are a distraction.
 That the focus should be on keeping attackers out, not modelling what happens after.
 That if the attacker has admin, the game is already over and the exercise is pointless.

 That position confuses a starting condition with a conclusion.
 Real environments get compromised.
 Admin contexts get reached.
-The question assumed breach asks is specific: what telemetry exists after that point, how fast can it be correlated, and how much time does the defender actually have?
+The question assumed breach asks is specific: what telemetry exists after that point, how fast can it be correlated, and how much time oes the defender actually have?

 In this case: milliseconds.
 And very little, if unprepared.
 That is not a reason to despair.
 It is a reason to instrument.